erj826/ompify/README.md

 # ompify
-### A chrome extension to add as much Huzz and as much Omp as you want to any web page!
+### A chrome extension to add as much Huzz and as much Omp as you want to any webpage!

 ----------